Jef Lambeaux

-Jef Lambeaux or Josef Lambeaux (14 January 1852 – 5 June 1908) was a Belgian sculptor.
+Jef Lambeaux (born Joseph Marie Thomas Lambeaux; 14 January 1852 – 5 June 1908) was a Belgian sculptor.
 His best known work is Pavilion of Human Passions, a colossal marble bas-relief.

 Early life and education

 Lambeaux was born in Antwerp, Belgium, on 14 January 1852.
 He studied at the Antwerp Academy of Fine Arts, and was a pupil of Jean Geefs.
 He was part of a group of young artists, the "Van Beers clique", led by Jan van Beers.
 This group included the artists Piet Verhaert (1852–1908) and Alexander Struys (1852–1941).
 They were well known for their mischievous and eccentric behaviour, including walking around Antwerp dressed in historic costumes.